TPP7182 Mathematics Tertiary Preparation Program Level B

 Please contact us for alternative purchase options from USQ Bookshop. (https://bookshop.usq.edu.au/contact/)

 - There are no texts or materials required for this course.

 |ASSIGNMENT 5||25||8||28 Sep 2012|

 |END OF SEMESTER EXAM 2 HOURS||100||60||End S2||(see note 1)|

 - Examination date will be available during the semester.
 Please refer to the examination timetable when published.

 Important assessment information

 There are no attendance requirements for this course.
+One 1.5 hour group learning session will be provided in each teaching week of the semester.
+Attendance at these sessions, and participation in the sessions, will not be used in determining any final grade in the course.
 However, it is the student's responsibility to study all material provided to them or to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily: